Proven Coping Techniques To Deal With Anxiety

 For those who may have an anxiety disorder, the prognosis is generally favorable.
 Anxiety disorders can be some of the most treatable mental health conditions.
 Even if a person is confident that they do not meet the diagnostic criteria for any anxiety disorder, anxious feelings can sometimes be unpleasant.
 A person can use several tools, tips, and tricks to reduce unwanted anxious feelings and restore a sense of calm.

-There may be several tried-and-true methods to reduce feelings of tension and anxiety.
-Simple, straightforward techniques will likely bring relief to those with occasional anxiety.
+There are several treatment options that can help an individual who feels anxious stop worrying as often and alleviate tension.
 Those with anxiety disorders may not experience the same level of reduction in anxiety symptoms, and they should strongly consider working with a therapist to develop an anxiety management plan.
+Medication—such as selective serotonin reuptake inhibitors—is also frequently employed when treating anxiety.
+Always consult with a healthcare provider prior to starting or stopping any medication.

 The brain can be helped directly by exercise through increased frontal activation.
 The frontal area of the brain is usually responsible for self-control and intentional actions, and increased activation in this area can reduce the intensity of signals from the amygdala.
 The amygdala is generally defined as a brain structure and part of the fight-or-flight system.
 It often helps a person react to threats quickly, whether they are real or imaginary.
 By tamping down the amygdala's intensity, the brain's frontal regions can reduce the severity of a perceived threat.

-Exercise can also increase the availability of important neurochemicals known to reduce anxiety, such as gamma-aminobutyric acid (GABA).
+Exercise can also increase the availability of important neurochemicals known to relieve anxiety, such as gamma-aminobutyric acid (GABA).
 After an exercise routine is completed, beneficial neurochemicals typically remain in the brain and help to prevent future feelings of anxiety.
 While regular exercise may not completely eliminate anxiety, it is often extremely effective at reducing the severity of negative emotions that do occur.

-Belly breathing
+Belly breathing exercises to promote relaxation

 Perhaps the most straightforward method and a frequent go-to for those experiencing anxiety may be slow, controlled breathing.
 Breathing slowly and deeply is typically a conscious action that requires a person to take their mind off anxious thoughts to focus on breathing.
 Deep "belly breaths" can also produce physiological effects that may directly inhibit the fight-or-flight response.